Specifying Low Carbon Concrete

 Collaboration to reduce embodied carbon

-Reduction of embodied carbon in concrete is only possible when the concrete specifications allow it.
-Architects, engineers, and general contractors play a key role in concrete innovation: encouraging the use of low carbon innovation in the concrete specs.
+Reducing embodied carbon in concrete is only possible when specifications permit it.
+Architects, engineers, and general contractors are instrumental in fostering innovation by incorporating low carbon solutions into concrete specifications.

 Learn more about embodied carbon